Lloyd scores quick goal and US women defeat Jamaica 4-0 - WTMJ

 Andonovski started Adrianna Franch in goal, giving Alyssa Naeher the night off.
 Midfielder Catarina Macario, who played at Stanford before signing professionally with Lyon, made her fourth national team appearance.

-Andonovski is using the Summer Series matches to decide the final roster for the upcoming Tokyo Olympics.
+Andonovski is using the Summer Series matches to decide the final squad for the upcoming Olympics.
+He will have to cut the roster to just 18 players for Tokyo.

+“It is always difficult,” he said.
+“We have a very deep roster, the depth chart is very deep in quality.
+So regardless of what the number is, it will always be difficult.”

 Lindsey Horan scored on a penalty kick in the seventh minute.
 Midge Purce made it 3-0 in the 22nd minute, for her second international goal.